halt-dos/hd-wiki-public/docs/professional/docs/incidents.md

 #### Incident Page

 All incidents are listed on the Incidents Page.
 Filters are available to view incidents of a specific incident type.
-Each incident is identified by a unique Incident ID which can also be used for searching a specific incidents on the Incidents Page.
+Each incident is identified by a unique Incident ID which can also be used for searching a specific incident on the Incidents Page.
 All Incidents are listed in decreasing chronological order.

 #### Incident Details